agamemnus/tiptext.js/readme.md

 ﻿Tiptext.js v1.0
 ===============

-This plugin provides easy tip text functionality with mutation observers.
+This plugin provides easy floating tooltip functionality with mutation observers.
 Does not support IE under IE11.
 See http://caniuse.com/mutationobserver for details on browser compatibility.
 (Polyfills might work.)

 If you found this function useful, financial support is always appreciated: https://www.gittip.com/agamemnus/